 Certain skin conditions such as acne often start in the teenage years while other issues like actinic keratoses develop with age.
-Fortunately, Photodynamic Therapy (PDT) exists as a treatment that effectively controls both teenage acne as well as actinic keratoses.
+Fortunately, photodynamic therapy (PDT) exists as a treatment that effectively controls both teenage acne as well as actinic keratosis.

 What Is an Actinic Keratosis?

 An actinic keratosis is a pre-cancerous skin lesion, which forms as a result of prolonged exposure to ultraviolet rays, usually from the sun or tanning beds.
 An actinic keratosis usually appears as a rough (like sandpaper), red patch occurring in areas of sun damage.
 Often times, patients will describe these patches as “getting worse in the sun.”
 If left untreated, an actinic keratosis may turn into a squamous cell carcinoma, a type of non-melanoma skin cancer.

 Photodynamic Therapy for Actinic Keratosis

 PDT is a treatment which uses light to destroy the abnormal pre-cancerous skin cells that cause actinic keratoses.

 The procedure is performed in three steps, starting with the application of a topical photosensitizer, which is left on the skin for a period of one to three hours, depending on what your dermatology provider deems is necessary.
 This first step is known as the “incubation period.”
 After the incubation period, the photo sensitizer is activated by the wavelengths from a blue light source.
 During this 15-minute activation period, patients may feel a tingling or warm sensation.
 Following activation, the area is then treated with an emollient cream and the patient is free to go home.